anshumandwivediusa/java-notes/06. collections/qna_02.md

 Why does Map not inherit Collection?

-Because the design goals are different:
+**Answer:** Because the design goals are different:

-**Answer:**
-Collection → Represents a group of single elements (objects).
+ - Collection → Represents a group of single elements (objects).

-Map → Represents key–value pairs, where each key maps to a value.
+ - Map → Represents key–value pairs, where each key maps to a value.

-If Map extended Collection, it would force unnatural semantics like treating a key–value pair as a single element, which breaks the conceptual clarity of the framework.
+ - If Map extended Collection, it would force unnatural semantics like treating a key–value pair as a single element, which breaks the conceptual clarity of the framework.

 ### 9. **How does `Collection` support iteration?